 The main law contributing to the coordination of the implementation of the agreements and arrangements related to preventing and combating terrorism is Law no. 535 / 2004 on preventing and combating terrorism.
-According to Art.
+According to the provisions of art.
 6, "the prevention and suppression of terrorism is organized and conducted in a unitary manner".
 The cooperation between national competent authorities is conducted within the National System for Preventing and Countering Terrorism.

-The Romanian Intelligence Service is the national authority in the field of countering terrorism that technically coordinates the cooperation between 20 public authorities and institutions within the System.
+The Romanian Intelligence Service is the national authority in the field of countering terrorism that technically coordinates the cooperation between 21 public authorities and institutions within the System.